-City's Department of Journalism is widely regarded as a leader in its field.
-Our record of getting graduates into the best jobs in journalism is unrivalled.
+City's Department of Journalism is regarded as a leader in its field, with an unrivalled record of getting graduates into the best jobs in journalism.
 We enjoy close links with those working in the media, many of whom give student lectures and workshops.
-Our multimedia studios and newsrooms were opened in 2009 after a £12 million refit.
+Students have full access to our modern multimedia studios and newsrooms throughout their studies.

-360 UCAS tariff points.
-Typically gained from AAA at A-level.
+'A' Level: 360 UCAS tariff points.
+Typically gained from 'A' Level grades AAA.
 Other qualification combinations achieving 360 UCAS tariff points will be considered.

 We welcome applications from mature students with non-standard qualifications, particularly those with relevant work experience and/or an access or foundation qualification.

 If you do not qualify for direct entry, you may wish to take a foundation programme first.
 These programmes are designed to prepare students for entry to City's undergraduate courses.

 INTO City University London offers:

 These courses offer a route to City University London through an excellent teaching and learning experience located in purpose-built study facilities.
 Successful completion of the International Foundation programme at INTO City University London to the standard required provides guaranteed progression to this degree.

 IELTS: 7.0 overall with a minimum of 6.0 in each component.